Let the Turnbull, Holcomb & LeMoine Get You the Compensation You Need for Your Traumatic Brain Injury Claim

 Concussions are the most common of traumatic brain injuries.
 They consist of damage done to the brain that temporarily interferes with a person’s cognitive abilities.
 While concussions are serious injuries not to be taken lightly, they are on the milder side of the traumatic brain injury spectrum.
 This is mostly due to the fact that they can heal on their own with rest and prevention of any further trauma but they can develop serious complications if not monitored.

-These injuries can be summed up as bruising of the brain.
+Injuries like brain contusions can be summed up as bruising of the brain.
 The trauma suffered in an accident can lead to blood vessels in the brain being damaged leading to the development of a contusion as the blood leaks.

 The brain actually moves slightly inside of the skull and can dangerously slam into the walls of the skull when someone violently jerks their head in one direction or another.
 The brain can suffer severe damage when this occurs despite the skull not being directly struck by an outside object.
 If the brain collides with the side of the skull that is the site of the impact then it is a coup injury and if it hits the opposite side then it is considered contrecoup.